soniacherop-source/phase1-aviation-risk/README.md

 Key Business Questions

--Which aircraft manufacturers and models are associated with lower fatal injury rates?
+1.Which aircraft manufacturers and models are associated with lower fatal injury rates?

--Which phases of flight present the highest safety risks?
+2.Which phases of flight present the highest safety risks?

--How have aviation accident trends changed over time?
+3.How have aviation accident trends changed over time?

--The primary stakeholder for this analysis is the Head of the Aviation Division, who will use these insights to guide aircraft acquisition and operational planning.

 Data Understanding